WesUnwin/obj-renderer/README.md

 // Customize rendering parameters renderer.setClearColor(0, 0, 255); // blue backdrop

-// Load models from .obj files.
+// Load model(s) from .obj files.
-// These are referenced by the objects in a scene to draw models to given locations in the scene. const boxObj = require('raw-loader!./Crate.obj'); // gets file's contents as a string const otherModels = require('raw-loader!./OtherModels.obj');
+// These are then referenced by the objects in a scene to draw models to given locations within the scene. const crateModel = require('raw-loader!./Crate.obj'); // gets file's contents as a string const otherModels = require('raw-loader!./OtherModels.obj');
-renderer.loadOBJFile(boxObj, 'Crate');
-renderer.loadOBJFile(otherModels);
+renderer.loadOBJFile(crateModel, 'Crate'); // Gives an untitled object (one with no preceding "o modelName" statement) a name renderer.loadOBJFile(otherModels);

 // Draw a scene of objects to the canvas